 Thirsty traveler’s rejoice!
 The craft beer scene in Colombia is booming.
-For example, Colombia’s biggest microbrewery, Bogota Beer Company, got a lot bigger earlier this year when it was purchased by Anheuser-Busch InBev.
-However, there are still plenty of truly independent, up and coming craft breweries in Colombia, including four in Medellin that have small brew pubs and offer microbrewery beer tours and tastings.
-Here’s where to drink craft beer in Medellin, just four more reasons why we love Medellin.
+While Colombia’s biggest microbrewery, Bogota Beer Company, got a lot bigger earlier this year when it was purchased by Anheuser-Busch InBev, there are still plenty of truly independent, up and coming craft breweries in Colombia, including four in Medellin that have small brew pubs and offer microbrewery beer tours and tastings.
+Here’s where to drink craft beer in Medellin.

 Cerveza Premium Apóstol